Mediation can be a powerful tool

 Mediators do not necessarily act as an attorney for either party.
 In other words, they are not there to represent one party over the other.
 The mediator is present to ensure that both sides are treated fairly and help the parties find common ground moving forward.

 Attorney Randi L. Karmel is an experienced mediator who has a thorough understanding of all New York family law issues.
 Having a mediator that is also a family law attorney is incredibly beneficial, particularly when it comes to finalizing anything agreed upon during the mediation process.

 Contact our New York City mediation attorney today

 Court proceedings can be trying, stressful, and prolonged, and so under many circumstances, mediation can be a more efficient and effective route.
 Mediation is not always appropriate – financial disparities between the parties can be especially problematic, and some spouses (and their representatives) may see this only as an opportunity to coerce or wear down the other side.
 We can determine together if this is an acceptable and appropriate course of action.

 You can count on Randi L. Karmel, PLLC to stand by your side.
-Our mediation attorneys in Manhattan in Brooklyn will help determine whether or not mediation is appropriate for your situation and help get you through this difficult time.
-You can contact us for a free review of your case by clicking here or calling us at 212-755-0225 (Manhattan) or 718-923-0877 (Brooklyn).
+Our mediation attorneys in New York City will help determine whether or not mediation is appropriate for your situation and help get you through this difficult time.
+We help residents in all five boroughs of NYC.
+You can contact us for a free review of your case by clicking here or calling us at 212-755-0224 (Manhattan) or 718-923-0877 (Brooklyn).